valancej/documentation/_pro/getting-started/steps.md

 ## Parallelizing steps and tests

-If you're looking at running steps - such as setup commands or test commands - in parallel (i.e. simultaneously), it's as simple as using the `parallel` directive in your steps file.
+If you're looking at running steps - such as setup commands, test commands or deployment commands - in parallel (i.e. simultaneously), it's as simple as using the `parallel` directive in your steps file.

 ```yaml
 - type: parallel